muhallan/algorithms/data_structures/b-trees/README.md

 # B-Trees
-A B-Tree is a self - balanced search tree with multiple keys in every node and more than one children for every node.
+A B-Tree is a self - balanced search tree with multiple keys in every node and more than one child for every node.

-The number of keys and the number of children for a node in a B-Tree depends on its **order**.
+The number of keys and the number of children for a node in a B-Tree depend on its **order**.

 A B-Tree of order `m` has the following properties;